fkdosilovic/minor-adult-classification-ensemble/README.md

 **Update:** The project title that was chosen at the start the semester was *Real-time de-identification of minors*.
-I've decided to leave that title in the final project report even though we did not get close to *real-time* adulthood classification, but decided to rename the repository.
+I've decided to leave that title in the final project report even though we did not get close to *real-time* adulthood classification, but decided to rename the repository into a more realistic name.

 Team members:
 1. Filip Karlo Došilović